TwoToneDetect – A free application for sending fire pages via push notification, text message, or email

 - alert_command – This parameter can be used to point to a windows Batch file (.bat) or other executable file.
 The file that is specified here will be executed whenever the specified tone set has been detected but before the audio has been recorded.
 As an example, a batch file could be created that plays a pre-recorded audio file when the page is received.

 - post_email_command – This parameter can be used to point to a windows Batch file (.bat) or other executable file.
 The file that is specified here will be executed whenever the specified tone set has been detected and after the audio has been recorded.
-As an example, a batch file could be created that uploads the newly created audio file to an FTP server.
+As an example, the ftpuploader program can be used to upload the newly created audio file to an FTP server.
+Variable substitution will insert the current Tone Description in place of [d], the mp3 filename in place of [mp3], the AMR filename in place of [amr], and the WAV filename in place of [wav] (all paths relative to program directory).

 - exclude_from, exclude_to, and exclude_emails parameters – These three parameters are used together to prevent emails from being sent to certain addresses when a page is received during a certain time of the day.
 This can be used to prevent emails from being sent during daily test pages, or to only send pages for certain duty shifts.
 When these three parameters are used, the tone sets will still be detected, but if the time of day of the page falls between exclude_from and exclude_to, the email will not be sent to the addresses in the exlude_emails parameter.
 Multiple email addresses can be specified by separating them with commas.
 This field will prevent emails from being sent to addresses in both the mp3_emails and amr_emails parameters.